My goal in this market report is to bring clarity to understanding our Somerset County real estate market through my local expertise.

 Market Statistics for Somerset County:

-- New Inventory: One hundred sixty-eight new listings came on the market down from 195 in the prior month and over 175 for the same month in 2021.
+- New Inventory: One hundred thirty-one new listings came on the market last month, up from 124 in the prior month and down from 209 for the same month in 2022.

-- Total Inventory: Our available inventory is four hundred thirty-two units and had decreased from 501 this time last month and is down from 422 the same month in the previous year.
+- Total Inventory: Our available inventory is two hundred seventy-seven units and had decreased from 309 this time last month and is down from 338 the same month in 2022.

-- Sales: two hundred sixty-three units went “under contract” in October, down slightly by 309 in the prior month and down from 368 in the same month in 2021.
+- Sales: Two hundred thirty-three units went “under contract” last month, up from 173 in the prior month and down from 287 in the same month in 2022.

-- Days on Market: The average days on market have decreased from 46 to 38 days over the past month showing an increase in buyer demand.
+- Days on Market: The average days on the market have decreased from 42 to 33 days over the past month, showing a nice increase in buyer demand.

-- Month’s supply: We are still sitting with 1.6 months’ supply of inventory which represents a strong seller’s market
+- Month’s supply: We are still sitting with 1.2 months’ inventory supply, representing a strong seller’s market.

 New Jersey Residential Real Estate Market Forecast

-Because of the increased slowing move to the west (urban flight), pent-up demand, still relatively low (but slowly rising) mortgage rates, and sellers coming on the market as Covid fears seem to be diminishing, we saw solid listings and sales thru the fall season.
-Just not as strong as in 2021.
+Because of the increased slowing move to the west (urban flight), pent-up demand, a pull back in mortgage rates, and sellers coming on the market as Covid fears seem to be diminishing, and we saw solid listings and sales thru the 2022 fall season.
+Just not as strong as in 2021 (which was not an average year).

 As previously mentioned, the new listings are selling fast.
-So, even though we still have lower inventory levels, sales are strong.
-In 2021 we witnessed many homeowners facing financial and/or life uncertainty and holding off on listing their properties.
-In 2022, their biggest uncertainty is finding another more suitable house and a mortgage at an affordable price.
+So, even though we still have lower inventory levels, int the seller side, sales are strong.
+In 2023, their biggest uncertainty is finding another more suitable house and a mortgage at an affordable price.

 On the buyer side, it is estimated that the buyer of a median-priced house will need to earn $30 to 35K more than just a year ago in order to qualify for a mortgage as their mortgage as a percentage of their income has risen.
 This has priced many first-time buyers out of the market.
 But, if possible, it is an optimum time to buy as terms have normalized due to lack of competition.
 You can always refinance as rates drop in the future.